SecurityHandbook/handbook/en/browsers.md

 - ...

-> Secure configuration and adblocking
+> Secure configuration and ad blocking

 ...